In the beginning ...

 Researchers actively involved

-from the most recognized research and education Mexican institutions:
+From the most recognized research and education Mexican institutions:

 CONACYT / Ministry of Energy's Hydrocarbons Fund Project